Search for records

 Aboriginal protection and welfare records

-Once you have found and applied for access to BDM records, you should try to track down records made by the various Aboriginal protection government agencies.
+Once you have found and applied for access to BDM records, you should try to track down records made by the various government agencies responsible for Aboriginal ‘welfare’ and ‘protection’ in the past.
+See the where to get help guides for each state and territory in the family history kit.

 Quick searches – name indexes

-- ABI.
+- Aboriginal Biographical Index [ABI].
 It’s worth doing a quick search in AIATSIS’s Aboriginal and Torres Strait Islander Index to see if your ancestors are mentioned in any of the missionary or protection board publications.
 If you find someone, this will not only give you direct information about them, you will also know that there are likely to be records about them.
-Search the ABI.

-- NAA.
+- National Archives of Australia [NAA].
 If you think any of the people you are looking for (or their partners) might have done military service, search the National Archives RecordSearch database.
 Military records are a rich source of family history information.
 See Military service records.

-TIP: Don’t forget to keep track of your searches.
+TIP: Don’t forget to note down what you have tried so you can keep track of your searches.

 Contact Aboriginal records assistance teams